Control Access to the Salesforce Mobile App

 On the Connected Apps page, you probably noticed that there are entries for both Android and iOS.
 That’s because they’re two separate apps, which gives you the ability to manage them differently.

 As you learned in the previous unit, you can control the security and compliance settings for your organization’s connected apps, and those settings are called policies.
-To view the policies for the Salesforce mobile app, simply click Salesforce1 for iOS or Salesforce1 for Android in the list of connected apps.
+To view the policies for the Salesforce mobile app, simply click Salesforce for Android or Salesforce for iOS in the list of connected apps.

 If this is your first time seeing the connected app policies, you are probably feeling a little overwhelmed.
 Thankfully, not all of the settings apply to Salesforce app administration.
 Some of the options are used primarily by developers who create custom mobile apps, so we aren’t covering those here.